-Alexander Lacey and his big cats spent the holidays performing at Heilbronner Weihnachts Circus in Heilbronn; he will feature his beautiful lions and tigers at Zirkus Charles Knie (in Germany) from March through November of 2018.
+Alexander Lacey and his big cats spent the 2017-2018 holiday season performing at Heilbronner Weihnachts Circus in Heilbronn; he is featuring his beautiful lions and tigers at Zirkus Charles Knie (in Germany) through mid November of 2018.

-An accomplished vocalist, Katie Azzario-Lacey will be the singer for Zirkus Charles Knie.
-"I am very excited for this new chapter of my professional life," says Kate.
+An accomplished vocalist, Katie Azzario-Lacey is the singer for Zirkus Charles Knie.
+"I love this new chapter of my professional life," says Kate.

 Alexander Lacey and his big cats are enjoying their time in Germany.

 "We are happy to be back in Germany and working in mainland Europe.
 We had a very successful nine-year tour in Germany before leaving for the states in 2011.
 The fans and public are very happy to be seeing the animals once again ... many of these cats were born in Germany and have some real loyal followers!!!

 The Laceys will perform with the Offenburger Weihnachts Christmas Circus in Germany; December 19, 2018 through January 6, 2019.